pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 We'll pull records as well as DeletionMarkers so we'll know and record when records have been deleted from Figgy.

+The Hydrator will also pull from a retry queue.
+If there are resource IDs in the retry queue the Hydrator will duplicate the last row found for that resource, updating its log order to be the next number in the sequence.

 #### Performance Requirements for Full Hydration

 1 Hour - 2 Days